Carbon-for-Developers/carbon-sdks/ruby/README.md

 ##### parse_pdf_tables_with_ocr: `Boolean`<a id="parse_pdf_tables_with_ocr-boolean"></a>
 ##### enable_file_picker: `Boolean`<a id="enable_file_picker-boolean"></a>
 Enable integration's file picker for sources that support it.
 Supported sources:
-DROPBOX, GOOGLE_DRIVE, BOX, ONEDRIVE, SHAREPOINT
+SHAREPOINT, BOX, GOOGLE_DRIVE, ONEDRIVE, DROPBOX

 #### 🔄 Return<a id="🔄-return"></a>